A quick and potent healing recipe.

 Other considerations and variations…

-• If I have a radish on hand, I like to add it with the carrot.
+If I have a daikon radish on hand, add it in when you add the carrot.
+Radish is especially balancing for kapha dosha.

-• As an alternative to buckwheat, I am WILD about Lotus Foods millet ramen noodles.
-They are THE best.
-Just make sure to store them separately from the soup if you have leftovers so they don’t dissolve!
+As an alternative to buckwheat, I am WILD about Lotus Foods millet ramen noodles.
+They are the best.
+Just make sure to store them separately from the soup if you have leftovers so they don’t break apart too much.

-• I prefer red miso paste because it’s more flavourful, but yellow and white are all great options — they will provide a slightly more mild flavor, which might be nice if you’re new to miso.
+I prefer red miso paste because it’s more flavorful, but yellow and white are all great options — they will provide a slightly more mild flavor, which might be nice if you’re new to miso.

 RESOURCES